- Range Operations and Safety

-The Launch Rack System for model rocket ranges attracts new rocketeers to the club by allowing them to get involved in the hobby without investing in their own launch system.
+The Launch Rack System for model rocket ranges attracts new rocketeers to the Section by allowing them to get involved in the hobby without investing in their own launch system.
 A single rack, consisting of nothing more than a wood sawhorse with holes drilled in the crossbar to accept 6 or 8 1/8” x 36” launch rods, will not require a great financial investment on the part of the club.
 A firing panel, with individual launch cables running from the battery through a firing switch on the panel to each launch position on the rack can also be easily constructed at low cost from parts available at any electronics supply store.

 High Power Launch Range